-A water leak can result in tens of thousands of gallons of water lost, or more, before it’s discovered.
+A water leak can result in thousands of gallons—or more—of water lost before it’s discovered.
 Even a slow leak can result in thousands of gallons wasted in a single billing cycle.
 If you don’t periodically test your system for leaks, you might not even be aware of a slow leak.
 So it should be no surprise that leak detection is an important part of a comprehensive water conservation program.
 Follow these 3 simple steps to detect leaks and reduce water waste.

 Step 1 - Locate your water meter